Mount St. Helens

 Mount St. Helens (known as Lawetlat'la to the local Cowlitz people, and Loowit or Louwala-Clough to the Klickitat) is an active stratovolcano located in Skamania County, Washington, in the Pacific Northwest region of the United States.
 It lies 83 km northeast of Portland, Oregon, and 158 km south of Seattle.
 Mount St. Helens takes its English name from that of the British diplomat Alleyne FitzHerbert, 1st Baron St Helens, a friend of explorer George Vancouver who surveyed the area in the late 18th century.
 The volcano is part of the Cascade Volcanic Arc, a segment of the Pacific Ring of Fire.

-The Mount St. Helens major eruption of May 18, 1980, is currently the most economically destructive volcanic event in U.S. history.
-Fifty-seven people were killed and 200 homes, 47 bridges, 15 mi of railways, and 185 mi of highway were destroyed.
+The mountain's eruption on May 18, 1980, is the most economically destructive volcanic event in U.S. history.
+The eruption killed 57 people and destroyed 200 homes, 47 bridges, 15 mi of railways, and 185 mi of highway.
 A massive debris avalanche, triggered by a magnitude 5.1 earthquake, caused a lateral eruption that reduced the elevation of the mountain's summit from 9677 to 8363 ft, leaving a 1 mi horseshoe-shaped crater.
 The debris avalanche was 2.5 km3 in volume.
 The 1980 eruption disrupted terrestrial ecosystems near the volcano.
 By contrast, aquatic ecosystems in the area greatly benefited from the amounts of ash, allowing life to multiply rapidly.
 Six years after the eruption, most lakes in the area had returned to their normal state.

 After its 1980 eruption, the volcano experienced continuous volcanic activity until 2008.
 Geologists predict that future eruptions will be more destructive, as the configuration of the lava domes requires more pressure to erupt.
 However, Mount St. Helens is a popular hiking spot and it is climbed year-round.
 In 1982, the Mount St. Helens National Volcanic Monument was established by Congress.